 Medical billers take the information from the medical coder and the patient’s insurance and enter it into billing-specific software.
 You’ll send this to the patient’s insurance company, which uses the claim to determine the payment.
 You are also responsible for explaining all the insurance and billing to the patient.
 Especially with the changes in insurance, copays and upfront payment expectations have changed dramatically.

 What They Have in Common

 Both the medical biller and medical coder work together constantly.
 You do share some responsibilities such as being in contact with the insurance companies as well as patients in varying capacities.

 Additionally, you both must be accurate.
 Medical billers and medical coders must correctly code claims.
 That way, doctors get paid properly, and patients are content that they are being charged fairly for the proper diagnosis.

 Americans have greater access to healthcare now than they’ve had in the past.
 Because of this, more people are taking charge of their health by visiting the doctor.
-And by 2030, the 65 and over population will be at 70 million—double from where it is today.
+And by 2030, the 65 and over population will be at 70 million—and that number will continue to increase.

 Because more Americans will inevitably visit the doctor, this will create a need for more medical billers and medical coders.
-The job outlook is expected to grow 13 percent by 2026.
-This is much faster than the average of all professions.
-However, this will make the field of medical billing and coding more competitive.
+The profession's predicted demand by 2032 is consistent with the national average, making the field of medical billing and coding slightly more competitive.
 To get ahead and stand out, get the right training.
 Start by finding a school that offers coursework in billing or coding near you.